Verplanck Van Antwerp: Biography

 Van Antwerp was born 8 June 1807 in Coeymans, New York.
 In the 1830s and 1840s, he was a United States General Land Office Receiver and Secretary to the Commissioner of Indian Affairs, in Keokuk, Iowa.
 During the civil war, he served as a Major and aide-de-camp to Major General James G. Blunt from 29 January to 21 March 1862 and was aide-de-camp to John C. Frémont from 19 April 1862.
 He became assistant inspector-general of the Department of Kansas in May 1862 and became inspector-general of the Army of the Frontier in December.
-He was promoted to the brevet rank of brigadier-geeneral on 13 February 1865 and mustered out of the army on 1 July 1866.
+He was promoted to the brevet rank of brigadier-general on 13 February 1865 and mustered out of the army on 1 July 1866.
 On 28 July he re-enlisted as a captain and military storekeeper.

 While serving as a captain and military storekeeper he died at Upper Marlborough, Maryland, on 2 December 1875.
 He is buried in Trinity Episcopal Churchyard in Upper Marlborough.

 Family

-Van Antwerp married Jane Maria Yates (1815-1870), daughter of John Van Ness Yates, of Albany, and granddaughter of Robert Yates.
+Van Antwerp married Jane Maria Yates (1815–1870), daughter of John Van Ness Yates, of Albany, and granddaughter of Robert Yates.
 They had 4 children: